Shedd Aquarium: Wild Reef

 In 2003, Shedd opened Wild Reef, a permanent exhibit located two levels below the main building.
-The exhibit contains a total of 525000 usgal and recreates a Philippine coral reef on the Apo Island marine reserve, complete with living coral, multiple species of fish and rays, and a collection of sharks such as sandbar, zebra, blacktip reef sharks, white-spotted guitarfish, Spotted wobbegongs, and Japanese wobbegongs.
+The exhibit contains a total of 525000 usgal and recreates a Philippine coral reef on the Apo Island marine reserve, complete with living coral, multiple species of fish and rays such as the Humphead wrasse, Kuhl's stingray, yellow and blueback fusilier, Queensland grouper, Laced moray, and a collection of several endangered sharks such as the sandbar, zebra, blacktip reef sharks, a white-spotted guitarfish named Lucille who died in May 2024, Spotted wobbegongs, Japanese wobbegongs and the critically endangered Bowmouth guitarfish.

 The main draw of this attraction is a 400000 usgal shark tank with 12 ft high curved windows, allowing visitors a diver's-eye view.
 The Wild Reef exhibit also features a saltwater tank display area where coral is propagated and grown for conservation purposes.